SK-21-D3v/LogistiQ-Infosys_Project_1/README.md

 <H1>LogistiQ- AI Driven Supply Chain Disruption Predictor and Inventory Optimization System</H1>

+*(Please go through `Project_Workflow_README.md` for better understanding of the files and their need, alongside a brief overview of the milestone-wise working of the project)*

 ## Overview

 A Python-based system designed to streamline supply chain operations and optimize inventory management.
 This project incorporates **machine learning models** for predicting supply chain risks and analyzing inventory data to ensure efficient decision-making.
 The system uses **PostgreSQL** as the database and **Streamlit** for an interactive web dashboard.